Join the movement for an economy in service of life.

 • We joined the Peter McKenzie Project flotilla, a group of organisations working to address the root causes of child and whānau poverty.

-• We connected MPs, councillors, experts, business leaderscommunity organisations and passionate people
+• We connected MPs, councillors, experts, business leaders, community organisations and passionate people

 • We published research, reports and even a zine